zSkull162/TycoonKit/README.md

 ## Important:
 This package was made on <b>Unity 2022.3.6</b>, so if you are trying to use it on <b>Unity 2019.4.31</b>, you will have some minor issues.
 When I attempted to use this package in Unity 2019, everything does work, but there's some collider scaling issues for the prefabs.
 To fix this, simply go through each prefab, and make sure none of the colliders are massive or super small.
 Otherwise, this package works fine on Unity 2019.
+This system should also work for Unity 2022.3.22, but I haven't tested that yet.

 ### ---------------------------------------------------------------------------------------------
 # Features
 ### 1. Droppers
 Your basic tycoon dropper.
 Drops any object you select at a rate you choose.

-You can also set the Spawn Delay to 0, if you want to disable the automatic spawning.
+You can also set the Spawn Delay to 0 if you want to disable the automatic spawning.
 This is mainly done if you want to make a manual dropper.

 ![Screenshot 2024-07-10 182119](https://github.com/zSkull162/TycoonKit/assets/70001936/b0918dc1-ebaf-44f2-8d31-aff3186b439c)